Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Privacy

-Makes it unlawful to surveil, photograph, or film an individual in a 'private place' (where a person reasonably expects privacy) without consent.
-Applies to drone operators hovering cameras at bedroom windows or over fenced yards.
+Makes it unlawful to surveil, photograph, film, or record an individual in a private place (any location where a person reasonably expects privacy) without consent.
+A drone operator hovering a camera over a fenced yard, bedroom window, or other area where privacy is expected can be prosecuted.

 View source